Mason & Hamlin: 20th century

 The Cable Company, a Chicago piano manufacturing company, purchased the majority interest in Mason & Hamlin in 1904, when the Golden Age of the Piano was in full force.
 The most illustrious concert artists of the day aligned themselves with piano manufacturers; Sergei Rachmaninoff used a Mason & Hamlin to make his 1924 recording of his Second Piano Concerto.
 Composer Maurice Ravel said of Mason & Hamlin pianos, "While preserving all the qualities of the percussion instrument, the Mason & Hamlin pianoforte also serves magnificently the composer's concept by its extensive range in dynamics, as well as quality of tone.
 It is not short of being a small orchestra.
 In my opinion, the Mason & Hamlin is a real work of art."

 In 1924, Cable sold its interest in Mason & Hamlin to the American Piano Company.
 American positioned Mason & Hamlin as the "artist's brand" among the firm's premier lines, which also included Chickering and Sons ("family use") and Wm.
 Knabe & Co. ("Metropolitan Opera's favorite").

 American's sales began to decline in 1928 and collapsed after the stock market crash in late 1929.
-Mason & Hamlin's trademark, inventory, and equipment were sold to American's competitor Aeolian for $450,000 while the factory buildings were sold off separately by the end of the following year.
+Mason & Hamlin's trademark, inventory, and equipment were sold to American's competitor Aeolian for $450,000 ($ today) while the factory buildings were sold off separately by the end of the following year.

 In 1932, American itself merged with Aeolian, consolidating the control of more than 20 brands of pianos in the Aeolian-American Company.
 Mason & Hamlin, which had been at the former Hallet, Davis & Company piano factory in Neponset, Massachusetts, was moved to a separate plant at the Aeolian-American complex in East Rochester, New York.
 The company began sponsoring the Mason and Hamlin Prize piano competition.

 Piano manufacturing ceased in the United States in 1942 under authority of the War Production Board due to World War II, and Mason & Hamlin production shifted to military gliders.